TheRenegadeCoder/sample-programs-website/docs/projects/selection-sort/julia/index.md

 {% endraw %}

-Selection Sort in Julia was written by:
+[Selection Sort](https://sampleprograms.io/projects/selection-sort) in [Julia](https://sampleprograms.io/languages/julia) was written by:

 - sniklas142

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 01 2020 20:52:15.
 The solution was first committed on Oct 01 2020 15:22:44.
 As a result, documentation below may be outdated.